mbernste/mbernste.github.io/_posts/2022-10-02-row_reduction.md

 where $\boldsymbol{A}$ is the matrix of coefficients $a_{1,1}, a_{1,2}, \dots, a_{3,3}$ and $\boldsymbol{b}$ is the matrix of coefficients of $b_1, b_2,$ and $b_3$.
 Furthermore, we noted that this system will have exactly one solution if $\boldsymbol{A}$ is an [invertible matrix](https://mbernste.github.io/posts/inverse_matrices/).

 In this post, we will discuss how one can solve for this exact solution using a process called called **row reduction** which entails performing a series of algebraic operations on the system.
 We will then show how the row reduction algorithm can be represented as a process that entails multiplying $\boldsymbol{A}$ by a series of matrices called **elementary matrices** in order to convert $\boldsymbol{A}$ to the identity matrix.
 Each elementary matrix represents a single step of the row reduction algorithm.

+Finally, we will discuss how viewing row reduction this way, we can reveal an elegant mathematical structure regarding invertible matrices: they form a [mathematical group](https://en.wikipedia.org/wiki/Group_(mathematics)).
+That is, you can always convert one invertible matrix to another by multiplying it by some third invertible matrix!
+Importantly, this third invertible matrix can be recovered from the row reduction algorithm.

 Row reduction
 --------------